-The 10 genetically modified crops available today: alfalfa, apples, canola, corn (field and sweet), cotton, papaya, potatoes, soybeans, squash and sugar beets.
+The 10 genetically modified crops available today are: alfalfa, apples, canola, corn (field and sweet), cotton, papaya, potatoes, soybeans, squash and sugar beets.
+The efforts to genetically modify these crops focus on expressing positive traits that support quality of the crop and improving resistance to certain concerns, such as insects.

 Below is a list outlining the year in which the 10 crops that are currently commercially available were launched: